jannis-kiriasis/digibooking/README.md

 ## Features

-In the following paragraphs, we are going to see what features appear on the website and where they encouter the users' needs.
+In the following paragraphs, we are going to see what features appear on the website and where they meet the users' needs.

 ### Global features

 This is a list of features that appear on every page.

 1.	**Logo and navigation**
-    The logo and navigation menu is the same across every page of the website.
+    The logo and navigation menu are the same across every page of the website.
 This allows users to find their way through the website easily wherever they are.

     As an industry standard, the logo links back to the homepage.

     ![Header](./README-files/header.png)

 2.	**Hero image with page headline**
-    The hero image and headline block appears on index.html and services.html.
+    The hero image and headline block appear on index.html and services.html.
 It is tailored to the page content.
 It gives a good first idea of the page content.

     **Hero mobile**
     ![Hero-mobile](./README-files/hero-mobile.png)